view-launcher/blade/readme.md

 </head>
 ```

-### 3. Set your "local base path"
+### 3. Set your "local view directory path"
-If you are using Docker or Vagrant, to open your view file in your code editor correctly you must provide an absolute path to the view directory in your host machine.
+If you are using Docker or Vagrant, to open your view file in your code editor correctly you must provide an absolute path to the view directory in your ***host machine***.

 To do so, in your `.env` file, add a new item `LOCAL_VIEW_DIR`.